 - Monitors the timeline, keeping speeches, dances, and special moments on track.

-- Ensures guests know where to go and helps maintain the overall flow of the evening.
+- Makes sure guests know where to go and helps maintain the overall flow of the evening.

 7. The Clean-Up Crew

 Once the wedding is over, there’s still work to be done.
-The Clean-Up Crew ensures that everything is properly packed up, rentals are returned, and the venue is left in great condition.
+The Clean-Up Crew is responsible for making sure everything is properly packed up, rentals are returned, and the venue is left in great condition.

 Responsibilities: